TAB New Zealand

-TAB New Zealand (TAB NZ), formerly the New Zealand Racing Board (NZRB) and the Racing Industry Transition Agency (RITA), now the TAB again, is a statutory monopoly for New Zealand sports betting, including betting on horse racing and greyhound racing.
+TAB New Zealand (TAB NZ), previously known as the New Zealand Racing Board (NZRB) and the Racing Industry Transition Agency (RITA), is the statutory totalisator monopoly for New Zealand sports betting, including betting on horse racing and greyhound racing.
 It was established under the Racing Act 2003 to operate the TAB, promote the racing industry and maximise the profits of the industry.
-It broadcasts racing on two television channels TAB Trackside 1 and TAB Trackside 2.
+It broadcasts racing on two television channels Trackside 1 and 2.

+Since 2020, the management rights for TAB New Zealand have been franchised to multinational gaming entity Entain effective June 2023.

-The Board has an obligation under the Racing Act to regulate and improve the New Zealand racing industry.
-It must schedule the racing calendar to maximise profit.
-It must promote wider ownership of racehorses and greyhounds, and best practice amongst racing clubs and racing events.
-It must also aim to improve the technology and efficiency of the industry, improve the atmosphere of race day events and improve the facilities of racing venues.
+The Board is required under the Racing Act to regulate and support the New Zealand racing industry, including managing the racing calendar, promoting best practices, and improving industry facilities and events.

 TAB

 The NZ Racing Board's income comes from TAB betting revenue.
 The NZ Racing Board operates around 675 TAB outlets throughout New Zealand as well as On-course Tote Terminals, Internet, Phonebet and Touch Tone wagering channels.
 TAB Touch Tone, Phonebet and Internet wagering channels service more than 170,000 TAB account holders.

 The TAB offers a wide range of totalisator and fixed-odds betting products.
 Just over 80 percent of the totalisator betting dollar is returned to the customer.
 The rest is returned to the racing and sporting codes, after tax and NZ Racing Board costs.